Cycling is an expensive hobby.

 Do you have to spend four times as much for a 50g weight saving?

-If you’ve the spare cash for carbon components then be my guest.
+If you have the spare cash for carbon components then be my guest.
 But if you’re cycling on a budget, take a long hard look at why you are buying carbon over alloy.
 A bike lighter by 50g wouldn’t even be noticeable by Nairo Quintana let alone any of us!

 Even pros will use alloy bars and stems as the weight saving is often negligible yet reliability is so much higher with alloy.